MultiFair: Multimodal Balanced Fairness-Aware Medical Classification with Dual-Level Gradient Modulation: Experimental Analysis

-\textbf{\textit{Existing Multimodal Models without Balanced Learning}} \begin{itemize}[leftmargin=1em] \item \textbf{CrossViT\cite{chen2021crossvit}:} CrossViT is a vision transformer architecture that leverages cross-attention across multi-scale image patches to capture both fine-grained details and global context for improved image recognition. \item \textbf{MultiViT \cite{MultiViT}:} It is a vision transformer that fuses different types of images together, combining their strengths to give a more complete and reliable understanding. \item \textbf{CLIP\cite{radford2021learning}:} CLIP is a vision–language model that learns shared representations of images and text from large-scale image–caption data. \item \textbf{BLIP-2 \cite{li2023blip}:} BLIP-2 is a vision–language model that connects frozen image encoders with large language models through a lightweight querying transformer, enabling efficient multimodal understanding and generation. \end{itemize}
+\textbf{\textit{Existing Multimodal Models without Balanced Learning}} \begin{itemize}[leftmargin=1em] \item \textbf{CrossViT\cite{chen2021crossvit}:} CrossViT is a vision transformer architecture that leverages cross-attention across multi-scale image patches to capture both fine-grained details and global context for improved image recognition. \item \textbf{MultiViT \cite{MultiViT}:} It is a vision transformer that fuses different types of images together, combining their strengths to give a more complete and reliable understanding. \item \textbf{CLIP\cite{radford2021learning}:} CLIP is a vision–language model that learns shared representations of images and text from large-scale image–caption data.
+In our experiments, CLIP is initialized with publicly available pretrained weights and is used as a standard vision–language baseline without additional task-specific adaptation. \item \textbf{BLIP-2 \cite{li2023blip}:} BLIP-2 is a vision–language model that connects frozen image encoders with large language models through a lightweight querying transformer, enabling efficient multimodal understanding and generation.
+We employ BLIP-2 in its standard pretrained configuration without further adaptation to the target task and include it as a representative general-purpose multimodal baseline. \end{itemize}

 \textbf{\textit{Existing Multimodal Models with Balanced Learning}} \begin{itemize}[leftmargin=1em] \item \textbf{OPM \cite{wei2025onthefly}:} OPM dynamically modulates both predictions and gradients during training to balance contributions across modalities and improve multimodal learning performance. \item \textbf{OGM\cite{peng2022balanced}:} On-the-fly Gradient Modulation (OGM) dynamically adjusts gradients from different modalities during training to prevent dominance of any single modality and achieve more balanced multimodal learning. \item \textbf{CGGM \cite{guo2024classifier}:} Classifier Guided Gradient Modulation (CGGM) considers both gradient magnitude and direction modulation to balance multiple modalities. \end{itemize}